 Details on how to set up a comparative test in Google Ad Manager to measure the success of your Permutive first-party audiences.

-Generating a case study to measure the performance of an audience against contextual, run of site or third-party segment can help convert an advertiser to trial a campaign using first-party segments rather than the above methods.
+Generating a case study to measure the performance of an audience against contextual, run of site or third-party cohort can help convert an advertiser to trial a campaign using first-party cohorts rather than the above methods.

 Defining Test Criteria

 For the comparative audience, decide whether you are testing against

 - Contextual: Nothing needs to be set up here.
 The contextual criteria should be defined when setting up the line item in Google Ad Manager.

 - Run of site (ROS): Nothing needs to be set up here.
 The run of site criteria should be defined when setting up the line item in Google Ad Manager.

 - Third-party cohort: Please follow this documentation on how to set up a cohort using third-party data.
 Ensure the cohort is activated in Google Ad Manager.